Caterpillar GNN: Replacing Message Passing with Efficient Aggregation: Additional details on Experiments

 \subsection{Efficiency of Aggregation}

-Our proposed efficient aggregation scheme significantly reduces computational complexity during training compared to full message-passing (MP) graph convolutional networks (GCNs), while maintaining or even improving predictive performance.
+The efficient aggregation (EA) we propose significantly lowers training complexity relative to full message-passing (MP) graph neural networks when the number of hidden channels grows, without necessarily sacrificing predictive performance.
 Experiments on accuracy-based classification datasets (\autoref{tab:dataset_statistics_acc}) and regression-based datasets evaluated by mean absolute error (\autoref{tab:dataset_statistics_mae}) demonstrate that using lower-height caterpillar aggregations substantially reduces the size of computation graphs.
-That is, up to approximately 93.8\% fewer nodes compared to MP for \emph{unattributed} dataset IMDB-BINARY, and up to 82.2\% for \emph{categorically attributed} dataset such as PROTEINS.
-This reduction translates into improved computational efficiency, memory usage, and scalability.
-In our experiments without additional hyperparameter optimization we observed even a positive impact on predictive accuracy or regression performance across datasets.
+That is, up to approximately 93.8\% fewer nodes compared to MP for \emph{unattributed} dataset IMDB-BINARY, and 38.1\% fewer nodes for \emph{categorically attributed} dataset such as PROTEINS.
+This reduction may translate into improved computational efficiency, memory usage, and scalability.
+In our experiments without additional extensive hyperparameter optimization, we observed even a positive impact on prediction accuracy or regression performance across datasets.
 These results underscore the practical value and scalability potential of our efficient aggregation method in graph-based machine learning tasks.